umijs/dumi/docs/guide/advanced.md

 In addition to independent component libraries, most of our projects will also have their own internal components.

-The management of these internal component libraries is usually a headache.
+It's usually troublesome to manage these internal component libraries.

 There is no need to publish a separate npm package, but also need to be iterated, updated, Description, handover.